asfaltboy/SublimeTestPlier/README.md

 - `{test_func}     - ` test target function/method
 - `-k {selection}  - ` use selected text as pattern

-You may customize the command in your `project.sublime-project` settings.
+You may customize the command and any of it's parameters (all optional) in your `project.sublime-project` settings.
 For example Django's test runner can be run like so:

 ```json
 {